Pinterest + Instagram

 Posting From Instagram

-The method for pinning from Instagram has changed since this post was written.
-Click here to see the latest method.
+The method for pinning from Instagram has changed since this how to post was written.
+Click here to see the latest method for how to share Instagram photos on Pinterest.

 To do this, you must already have an Instagram account.
 Go to instagram.com and click on your account.